Yhemolee: Career

-Yhemolee began his career as a musician, releasing several songswhich blends elements of Afrobeats with contemporary sounds.
+Yhemolee began his musical career, releasing several songswhich blends elements of Afrobeats with contemporary sounds.
 He gained wider recognition after collaborating with Chinko Ekun and Asake on the 2020 single "Mon Cheri ".
 At the 2020 City People Entertainment Awards, organized by City People Magazine, Yhemolee won the award for Best Collabo of the Year for his song Mon Cheri.
 He also received nominations for The Force of Online Sensation and won a Trendupp Award in 2024 in that category.

 Yhemolee has been credited with introducing Nigerian singer Asake to rapper Olamide.
 This introduction played a role in Asake's career progression, leading to his signing with Olamide's YBNL record label, which contributed to his rise in the Nigerian music industry, in an interview with Chude Jideonwo.

 In addition to his music career, Yhemolee has also appeared in Nollywood films. including Traffic (2020), Reach (2020), Hotel Labamba (2023), Alakada: Bad and Boujee (2024) and IjeBaby Chopping Center (2022).
 He gained wider recognition for his role as Muri Toronto in Gang of Lagos.